tanayseven/personal-website.archive.makebuild/README.md

 # Run all the unit tests
 py.test

-# Run all the Radish based BDD acceptance tests
+# Run all the Behave based BDD Gherkin acceptance tests
-radish features/
+behave
 ```

 License